Search by Keyword

 McCartney himself changed his original story when writing for his book "Many Years From Now."
 "I remember writing that in our front living room at Forthlin Road on my own so that's pretty much all mine."
 Either way, "I'll Follow The Sun" appears to be primarily a McCartney number that was mostly written in 1958 but finished up just before being recorded at EMI six years later.

-As to why they waited so long to bring it out, McCartney gives us a clue.
+As to why they waited so long to bring this song out, McCartney gives us a clue.
 "We had this hard R&B image in Liverpool, so I think songs like 'I'll Follow The Sun,' ballads like that, got pushed back to later."

-The long nine-hour recording session held on October 18th, 1964 saw seven songs from beginning to completion, not to mention putting the finishing touches on a previously recorded track.
+The long nine-hour recording session held on October 18th, 1964 saw seven songs from beginning to completion, as well as putting the finishing touches on a previously recorded track.
 Among the songs completed on this day was "I'll Follow The Sun."

 The session began at 2:30 pm in EMI Studio Two and started off with edit pieces being recorded for "Eight Days A Week" followed by recording "Kansas City/Hey-Hey-Hey-Hey!", "Mr. Moonlight" and "I Feel Fine," which would become their next single.
-While roadie Neil Aspinall was out getting some fish and chips for the group, they started working on "I'll Follow The Sun," which was at approximately 8:30 pm.
+At approximately 8:30 pm, while roadie Neil Aspinall was out getting some fish and chips for the group, they started working on "I'll Follow The Sun."

 Another adjustment had to do with the simple guitar solo.
 Geoff Emerick continues: "I found George Harrison's simpleminded eight-note solo - not even a solo, really just the melody line - downright embarrassing.
 He wasn't even supposed to play that solo: for the first few takes, John did it, on acoustic guitar.
 Despite the overall good vibe of the day, George Harrison seemed annoyed, perhaps because he hadn't been given much to do.
 At one point he marched into the control room and complained loudly, 'You know, I'd like to do the solo on this one.
 I am supposed to be the lead guitarist in this band, after all.'"

-The mono mix of "I'll Follow The Sun" was made three days later on October 21st in Room 65 of Abbey Road Studios.
-The vocals were left mostly dry, adding just a touch of reverb.
+The mono mix of "I'll Follow The Sun" was made three days later on October 21st, 1964 in Room 65 of Abbey Road Studios.
+The vocals were left mostly dry, with just a touch of added reverb.
 George Martin, Norman Smith and 2nd engineer Ron Pender were the only personnel in attendance for this mixing session.

 Song Structure and Style